 Renting can be

-Renting appliances can cost you a lot more than you
+Renting appliances can cost you a lot more than you might think.

 The payments you make under a consumer lease might seem small